 Ambirix is indicated in non-immune children and adolescents from 1 year up to and including 15 years of age for protection against hepatitis A and hepatitis B infection.

 Ambirix should be used only when there is a relatively low risk of hepatitis B infection during the vaccination course.

 It is recommended that Ambirix be administered in settings where completion of the two-dose vaccination course can be assured.
 A dose of 1.0 ml is recommended for subjects from 1 year up to and including 15 years of age.

 The standard primary course of vaccination consists of two doses, the first administered at the selected date and the second between 6 and 12 months after the first dose.

 The recommended schedule should be adhered to.
-Once initiated, the primary course of vaccination should be completed with the same vaccine.
+Once initiated, the vaccination's primary course should be completed with the same vaccine.

 The CDC issues vaccine guidelines each year.
 This year's recommended immunization schedules can be found here.